 In her foundational book “A Human Mosaic: Heal, Renew & Develop Self-Worth,” author Anne Boudreau explores how self-worth determines our ability to thrive beyond trauma and overcome life’s challenges

-In a world racked by violence, suicide, drug overdoses, bigotry, and social-media fueled anger and isolation, Anne Ockene Boudreau throws a lifeline to anyone who is struggling.
+In a world racked by violence, suicide, drug overdoses, bigotry, social-media fueled anger, and isolation and uncertainty due to the COVID-19 pandemic, Anne Ockene Boudreau throws a lifeline to anyone who is struggling.

 An inspirational author, coach, and successful executive, Anne devotes her life to helping others develop healthy self-worth.
 In her new book, “A Human Mosaic: Heal, Renew & Develop Self-Worth,” she reveals how self-worth is both the lens through which we view our lives and the basis for how we live.

 “Every facet of who you are and how you live your life is filtered through your internal sense of self: how worthy you believe you are, the value you place on yourself as a human being,” she says.
 “How you feel about yourself is the lens by which you view everything in your life — so your lens needs to be sharp and clear.”

 Self-worth is the foundational but often overlooked element in how we meet life’s challenges and the key to living a life of joy, fulfillment and inner peace, Anne says.

 “Every relationship and interaction — your mental, emotional, physical, and spiritual health — is permeated by your belief about yourself,” she states.

 Anne believes lack of self-worth is a root cause of many of our most vexing problems.